chapel-lang/chapel/doc/rst/language/spec/types.rst

    *Example (imaginary.chpl)*.

-   For example, this program creates a imaginary numbers in two different ways.
+   For example, this program creates imaginary numbers in two different ways.
 First, ``a`` is an ``imag`` variable initialized to a literal:

    .. code-block:: chapel